openclarity/apiclarity/plugins/gateway/kong/README.md

 ## APIClarity Kong plugin

 ### Prerequisite
-* APIClarity backend is running
+* APIClarity backend is running.
-* Kong gateway is running in your K8s cluster, and configured correctly.
+* Kong gateway is running in your K8s cluster, and has an Ingress gateway resource.

-If you just want to experience with it, and you don't have kong, you can take these few quick steps that will help you to quickly setup a running environment:
+If you just want to try it out with a demo application, and you don't have kong installed, you can follow these few short steps that will help you to quickly setup a running environment:
 1. Deploy sock-shop app:
     ```shell
        kubectl create namespace sock-shop